Welcome to our school community!

 Our sports kit consists of the following items:

-- Someries Infant School and Early Childhood Education Centre sports kit (t-shirt and shorts) (available to purchase now through your Arbor app)
+- Someries Infant School and Early Childhood Education Centre sports kit (t-shirt and shorts)

-- Plain jogging bottoms (for outdoor lessons) (available to purchase at local retailers)
+- Plain jogging bottoms (for outdoor lessons)

 Sports kits are kept in school during each half-term; your child will take these home on the last day of each half-term for cleaning.